What to the Slave Is the Fourth of July?: Analysis

 A major theme of the speech is how America is not living up to its proclaimed beliefs.
-He talks about how Americans are proud of their country and their religion and how they rejoice in the name of freedom and liberty and yet they do not offer those things to millions of their country's residents.He also attempts to demonstrate the irony of their inability to sympathize with the Black people they oppressed in cruel ways that the forefathers they valorized never experienced.
-He validates the feelings of injustice the Founders felt then juxtaposes their experiences with vivid descriptions of the harshness of slavery.
+He talks about how Americans are proud of their country and their religion and how they rejoice in the name of freedom and liberty, and yet they do not offer those things to millions of their country's residents.
+He also attempts to demonstrate the irony of their inability to sympathize with the Black people they oppressed in cruel ways that the forefathers they valorized never experienced.
+He validates the feelings of injustice the Founders felt, then juxtaposes their experiences with vivid descriptions of the harshness of slavery.

 However, if slavery were abolished and equal rights given to all, that would no longer be the case.
 In the end, Douglass wants to keep his hope and faith in humanity high.
-Douglass declares that true freedom can not exist in America if Black people are still enslaved there and is adamant that the end of slavery is near.
+Douglass declares that true freedom cannot exist in America if Black people are still enslaved and is adamant that the end of slavery is near.
 Knowledge is becoming more readily available, Douglass said, and soon the American people will open their eyes to the atrocities they have been inflicting on their fellow Americans.

 Essentially, Douglass criticizes his audience's pride for a nation that claims to value freedom though it is composed of people who continuously commit atrocities against Blacks.
 It is said that America is built on the idea of liberty and freedom, but Douglass tells his audience that more than anything, it is built on inconsistencies and hypocrisies that have been overlooked for so long they appear to be truths.
 According to Douglass, these inconsistencies have made the United States the object of mockery and often contempt among the various nations of the world.
 To prove evidence of these inconsistencies, as one historian noted, during the speech Douglass claims that the United States Constitution is an abolitionist document and not a pro-slavery document.

 In this respect, Douglass's views converged with that of Abraham Lincoln's in that those politicians who were saying that the Constitution was a justification for their beliefs in regard to slavery were doing so dishonestly.

-The speech notes the contradiction of the national ethos of United States and the way enslaved persons are treated.
+The speech notes the contradiction of the national ethos of United States and the way slaves are treated.
 Rhetoricians R. L. Heath and D. Waymer refer to this as the "paradox of the positive" because it highlights how something positive and meant to be positive can also exclude individuals.

+Given that the speech was actually delivered on July 5, some scholars have placed it in the "Fifth of July" tradition of the commemoration of New York State emancipation.